 Field-hunting tip

-Look in epithermal hot spring deposits country — that is the host setting where metastibnite typically forms.
+Look in epithermal hot spring deposits country, the host setting where metastibnite typically forms.
 If you start seeing stibnite, sulfur, cinnabar in float, you are in the right ground.
 Field specimens usually show a earthy coatings, crusts, massive habit, so train your eye for that shape before scanning the outcrop.